Homogenization of high-contrast composites under differential constraints: Proof of Theorem

 where we used \eqref{eq:cluster4} and \eqref{eq:cluster1}.
 This also shows that $\set{u_\eps}$ admits an extension on the `soft' part that converges to $u_1$ weakly in $L^p$.
 Therefore, to grant that there is a subsequence of $\set{u_\eps}$ that converges to $u_1$ in the high-contrast sense, we are only left to observe that $\eps u_\eps \weak \int_Q u_0(\,\cdot\,,y)\,\de y$ and that such average vanishes because of \eqref{eq:cluster1}, \eqref{eq:cluster2bis}, and Assumption \ref{stm:null-av}.
 The proof is now concluded. \end{proof}

-\begin{remark}[On the $p$-equiintegrability in Assumption \ref{stm:exist-ext}] Note that, in the proof of item (3) of the previous proposition, we did not use Assumption \ref{stm:exist-ext} wholly.
-Indeed, the preservation of $p$-equiintegrability is not needed at this stage; we will instead resort to it to establish Proposition \ref{stm:split2} below. \end{remark}
+As already anticipated in Remark \ref{stm:rmkA2}, we note that the preservation of $p$-equiintegrability granted by Assumption \ref{stm:exist-ext} is not needed to prove item (3) of the previous proposition.
+We will instead resort to it to establish Proposition \ref{stm:split2} below.